donejs/donejs/docs/guide.md

 ## Creating custom elements

-One of the most important concepts in DoneJS is splitting up your application functionality into individual self-contained components.
+One of the most important concepts in DoneJS is splitting up your application functionality into individual self-contained modules.
 In the following section we will create four different components for the header, homepage, the restaurant list and the order history.
 In the next chapter we will glue them all together using routes and the globa application state.

 There are two ways of creating components.
 For smaller components we can define all templates, styles and functionality in a single `.component` file (to learn more see [system-component])).
 Larger components can be split up into individual files.

-### Creating a header and homepage element
+### Creating homepage element

 The header component is fairly simple and basically consists of only the template.
 Create `pmo/header.component` with the following content: